 Democrats Offer Trump Chance To Testify, And He Says He Might Do It — In Writing

 President Trump said Monday that he will "strongly consider" providing written testimony to House impeachment investigators.
-The president's surprise announcement comes a day after top Democrats invited Trump to defend himself in the face of accusations that he committed bribery by allegedly using foreign policy as way to help his 2020 reelection bid.
+The president's surprise announcement comes a day after top Democrats invited him to defend himself in the face of accusations that he committed bribery by allegedly using foreign policy as way to help his 2020 reelection bid.

 "Even though I did nothing wrong, and don't like giving credibility to this No Due Process Hoax, I like the idea & will, in order to get Congress focused again, strongly consider it!"
 Trump tweeted.